 You will live with a host family in Kathmandu for six weeks, sharing daily activities and observing or participating in several important festivals.
 Families live between an 20- and a 35-minute walk from the SIT program center.
 On the longer excursions to the Himalayas, you will participate in a village homestay, a unique opportunity to better understand the lifestyle of a majority of Nepalis by participating in the daily activities of a rural community.

 At the end of the program, you will spend four weeks working on an Independent Study Project (ISP), pursuing original research on a topic of interest to you.
 The ISP is conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal.
 A large number of students have gone on to use their ISPs as the basis for further research under Fulbright fellowships in Nepal or in securing professional positions with NGOs, the State Department, and the United Nations.
 ISP topic areas include:

-Learn more about the SIT Nepal: Development and Social Change program
+Learn more about the Nepal: Development and Social Change program and other SIT programs

 Credits: 4.5 for the fall or spring semester

 Click here to apply to study off campus.